AviatrixSystems/Docs/HowTos/general_glossary.rst

 SaaS (Software as a Service)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the cloud computing service offerings.
+SaaS is one of the cloud computing service offerings.
 In SaaS, a company pays another company for use of a software service.
 SaaS vendors own the servers, applications, and data.
 See `IaaS <https://docs.aviatrix.com/HowTos/general_glossary.html#iaas-infrastructure-as-a-service>`_ and `PaaS <https://docs.aviatrix.com/HowTos/general_glossary.html#id20>`_.

 SAML (Security Assertion Markup Language)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^